 From 1994 to 2019, Cambodia was one of the fastest-growing economies in the world in terms of Gross Domestic Product (GDP), only experiencing its first contraction since the 2000s due to the Covid-19 pandemic in 2020.
-However, the Asian Development Bank still estimates a growth of 5.9% for 2021, proving that Cambodia still offers great business opportunities.Eurocham Cambodia
+The Cambodian Ministry of Economy and Finance estimates a growth of 5.6% for 2022, proving that Cambodia still offers excellent business opportunities.Eurocham Cambodia

-Here are some of the reasons, as highlighted by the European Chamber of Commerce in Cambodia in their Business Opportunities Guide 2021-22, why Cambodia makes such an interesting opportunity for foreign investors.
+As highlighted by the European Chamber of Commerce in Cambodia in their Business Opportunities Guide 2021-22, here are some of the reasons why Cambodia makes such an exciting opportunity for foreign investors.

 #1 Business-friendly government

-The Royal Government of Cambodia has recognized the role of Foreign Direct Investment (FDI) as a key for the economic growth of the country.
-In order to increase such, the government has been implementing a number of measures to attract more foreign investors and increase the ease of doing business in the Kingdom, including tax incentives schemes (QIP) and Special Economic Zones (SEZ) to quote a few.
+The Royal Government of Cambodia has recognized the role of Foreign Direct Investment (FDI) as a key to the country’s economic growth.
+To increase such, the government has been implementing several measures to attract more foreign investors and increase the ease of doing business in the Kingdom, including tax incentives schemes (QIP) and Special Economic Zones (SEZ), to quote a few.

 #2 Non-discrimination of foreign-owned companies

-Foreign-owned companies are allowed to engage in almost all of the same business activities as Cambodian-owned companies, with very few exceptions (like owning land or other niche areas).
-It is also easy for foreign companies to get familiar with doing business in the Kingdom, as regular consultations for new legislation and the Government-Private Sector Forum (G-PSF), in which EuroCham is actively participating, are available for private sector industries interested.
+Foreign-owned companies can engage in almost all of the same business activities as Cambodian-owned companies, with very few exceptions (like owning land or other niche areas).

 #3 Strategic geographical location

-Cambodia might be thought of as a small country, however, it is also part of a large and dynamic region, the Greater Mekong Sub-Region (GMS), with a GDP of 243.8 million dollars (of which Cambodia contributes to 16.5 million).
-Cambodia is very well-integrated with its neighboring countries, thanks to infrastructures and flight connections to major hubs in East Asia.
-These favorable conditions make Cambodia an ideal “+1 market” for companies already active in the region.
+Cambodia might be considered a small country.
+However, it is also part of a large and dynamic region, the Greater Mekong Sub-Region (GMS), with a GDP of 243.8 million dollars (Cambodia contributes to 16.5 million).
+Moreover, Cambodia is well-integrated with its neighboring countries, thanks to infrastructures and flight connections to prominent hubs in East Asia.
+These favorable conditions make Cambodia an ideal “+1 market” for active companies in the region.

 #6 Easy to repatriate profits

-Thanks to the Law on Foreign Exchange of 1997 there are no restrictions on foreign exchange operations through authorised banks, making it easy to remit profits made in Cambodia to bank accounts back home
+Thanks to the Law on Foreign Exchange of 1997, there are no restrictions on foreign exchange operations through authorized banks, making it easy to remit profits made in Cambodia to bank accounts back home.

 #7 Strong recent reform record

-The steady pace of reforms and the efforts that the government is undertaking in improving the ease of doing business in the country is certainly expected to provide a favorable environment for business activities, which will help stimulate further growth.
+The steady pace of reforms and the government’s efforts to improve the ease of doing business in the country is expected to provide a favorable environment for business activities, which will help stimulate further growth.

 #8 Preferential market access